When Is A Rhombus A Square

 When is a Rhombus a Square?
 Unveiling the Geometric Relationship

 Understanding the relationship between rhombuses and squares is fundamental to grasping geometric concepts.
 Many students initially struggle to differentiate these shapes, often confusing their similar characteristics.
-This comprehensive guide will clearly define both shapes, explore their properties, and definitively answer the question: when is a rhombus considered a square?
-We'll delve into the geometrical properties, provide illustrative examples, and address frequently asked questions to ensure a complete understanding.
+This complete walkthrough will clearly define both shapes, explore their properties, and definitively answer the question: when is a rhombus considered a square?
+We'll break down the geometrical properties, provide illustrative examples, and address frequently asked questions to ensure a complete understanding.

 Understanding the Definitions: Rhombus and Square